 The vineyards are all farmed organically (certified) and they follow a number of biodynamic practices in the vineyard and cellar too.
-The fruit is always hand harvested, if ever destemmed then by hand, and the wines are always wild fermented, unadjusted, unfiltered and unfined.
-Sulphur is used only at bottling, if ever.
+The fruit is always hand harvested, if destemmed then always by hand, the wines are always wild fermented, left unadjusted and bottled unfiltered and unfined.
+Sulphur is used at bottling to guarantee stability.

 Style-wise these are very honest and true wines.
-For those familiar with my portfolio I would liken them to the Eponym cuvée from Jean Foillard.
-There is bramble, barnyard and delicious secondary development in every cuvée but still bright fresh fruit at the core.
+Agrarian if you will.
+If you are familiar with Jean Foillard's Eponym or any of the wines from Jean-Claude Lapalu, I would liken them to those - there are savoury, brambly, barnyard elements in every cuvée but still bright fresh red fruit at the core.
 When you taste these wines side by side you get a great understanding of each vineyard site where soil, vine age, exposition and altitude all seem to show.